zihuahu/ccr-examples/containers/2_ApplicationSpecific/Micro-C/README.md

 ## Building the container

-A brief guide to building the openff-toolkit container follows:<br/>
+A brief guide to building the Micro-C container follows:<br/>
 Please refer to CCR's [container documentation](https://docs.ccr.buffalo.edu/en/latest/howto/containerization/) for more detailed information on building and using Apptainer.

 1. Start an interactive job